hotosm/osm-rawdata/docs/importer.md

 # importer.py

-Import data into a postgres database that is using the Uunderpass schema.
-Currenly only loading Parquet files from Overture is supported.
+Import data into a postgres database that is using the Underpass schema.
+Currently only loading Parquet files from Overture is supported.

 ## Example